 (2) The notice of an annexation plan election shall be given as provided in ORS 254.095 and 254.205, except that in addition the notice shall contain a map indicating the boundaries of each territory proposed to be annexed.
-[1993 c.804 s.14; 1995 c.79 s.72; 1995 c.534 s.9]
+[1993 c.804 §14; 1995 c.79 §72; 1995 c.534 §9]

 195.215 Election certification; order.
 (1) The governing body of the city or district shall determine the results of the election from the official figures returned by the county clerk.
-If the governing body of the city finds that a majority of all of the votes cast in the territory and the city favor the annexation plan, then the governing body, by resolution or ordinance, shall proclaim the adoption of the annexation plan.
+If the governing body of the city finds that a majority of the votes cast in the territory and a majority of the votes cast in the city favor the annexation plan, the governing body, by resolution or ordinance, shall declare the adoption of the annexation plan.
 The governing body of the district shall certify the results of the election to the appropriate county governing body.
-When a majority of all of the votes in the territory and district are in favor of the annexation plan, the county governing body by order shall so declare.
-The proclamation or order declaring approval of the annexation plan shall contain a legal description of each territory annexed.
+When a majority of the votes cast in the territory and a majority of the votes cast in the district favor the annexation plan, the county governing body by order shall so declare.
+The resolution, ordinance or order declaring approval of the annexation plan must contain a legal description of each territory annexed.

-(2) Annexation of particular tracts of territory shall take effect in accordance with the provisions of the adopted annexation plan.
-[1993 c.804 s.15]
+(2) Annexation of particular tracts of territory takes effect in accordance with the provisions of the adopted annexation plan.
+[1993 c.804 §15; 2005 c.388 §1]